MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Environments with allocated credits only consume allocated credits.
 There is no automatic switch to unallocated credit consumption when in overage.
 Environments without allocated credits only consume unallocated credits.

-To learn more on  in  [Make credits available for an environment](/#Make-credits-available-for-an-environment--allocated-and-unallocated-credits)
+To learn more, go to [Make credits available for an environment](credit-management.md#Make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.

-To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).
+To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) documentation page.

 ### Is there a way to automatically consume organization (tenant) level credits once environment allocated credits are consumed?